microsoft/pi-azure-recipes/01_iot/readme.md

 1. In the client folder on your Pi type
     ```sh
-    source ./.venv/Scripts/activate
+    source ./.venv/bin/activate
     ```

-1. Then type
+2. Then type
     ```sh
-    python3 raspberry-pi-client.py
+    python raspberry_pi_client.py
     ```

-1. Your device is now sending telemetry to IoT Hub
+3. Your device is now sending telemetry to IoT Hub

 ### Test your function locally